ABOVE LEFT BJ shows off the bacon-wrapped pork loin that she served with a drizzle of rich chocolate coffee sauce.

-ABOVE LEFT Singer-songwriter and TV personality Beverly Jo Scott, or BJ to her friends, jams with a few local musicians.
+ABOVE RIGHT Singer-songwriter and TV personality Beverly Jo Scott, or BJ to her friends, jams with a few local musicians.
 Pictured clockwise from bottom left are Ben Jernigan, Lynn Oldshue, BJ, Sherry Neese, the homeowner Gina Jo Previto and her father Doug Previto, owner of Veet’s.

 How do you reconcile a life spent with one foot in the backwoods of south Alabama and the other on European TV?
 Beverly Jo Scott answers that question with a big bowl of gumbo.
 She calls gumbo “Southern history in a pot” but loves reinterpreting the age-old recipe when she visits new places and breaks bread with new friends.